Azure/azure-sdk/releases/2021-02/java.md

 ### Azure Communication Administration is deprecated

 - Identity clients are moved to new package Azure Communication Identity.
-- Phone number adminstration will be moved into a new package Azure Communication Phone Numbers
+- Phone number adminstration will be moved into a new package Azure Communication Phone Numbers.

 ## Need help